ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 The Linnia-based application will have the information that this attestation has been verified by an “**expert agent” **which can trigger an action at the application level (validation of a pharmaceutical prescription, bounty claim, instant access to a specific area etc.).

-We can also imagine more complex scheme of attestations (with multisig) where N different types of “expert agent” are needed to verify (sign) a certain *claim *in a specific order*.*
+We can also imagine more complex scheme of attestations (with multisig) where N different types of “expert agent” are needed to verify (sign) a certain claim in a specific order.

 ## 4. Permissions and Policies